compphoto/BoostingMonocularDepth/README.md

+### **(NEW!)** [Boost Your Own depth](https://github.com/compphoto/BoostYourOwnDepth) with our new repo

+In this new repository, we present a stand-alone implementation of our merging operator.
+This new repo helps artist better manipulate generated depth maps to fit their needs and also is usefull for scientist developing CNN-based MDE to apply our boosting method to their work.
+For more details please take a look at [here](https://github.com/compphoto/BoostYourOwnDepth).

 ### **(NEW!)** [LeRes][2] is now supported within our method.

 Here is a visualization of the improvement gained using [LeRes][2] instead of [MiDas][1].